02 October 2023-

 Laws, policies, strategies and plans on internal displacement have also become more frequent and comprehensive.
 The Guiding Principles on Internal Displacement remain the overarching reference.
 The conference will highlight selected examples of such policies and innovative features that could make them more impactful and relevant to other countries working to address internal displacement.

 Solutions to internal displacement also require adequate human, financial and technical capacities.
 For governments and their partners to address the root causes of internal displacement and its negative consequences on people and societies, they need actionable information to guide this implementation.
-The 2023 conference will aim at identifying ways governments and civil society can tackle the data gaps, siloed approaches, short-term responses and insufficient funding that create barriers to durable solutions.
+The 2023 conference identified ways governments and civil society can tackle the data gaps, siloed approaches, short-term responses and insufficient funding that create barriers to durable solutions.

 Stay up to date: Sign up to our monthly newsletter for the latest news on displacement from around the world.